-Hypertension predisposes to cardiac arrhythmias, including ventricular arrhythmias, but most commonly AF,^{536-538} which should be considered a manifestation of hypertensive heart disease.539 Even high-normal BP is associated with incident AF,^{540,541} and hypertension is the most prevalent concomitant condition in AF patients.
+Hypertension predisposes to cardiac arrhythmias, including ventricular arrhythmias, but most commonly AF, $^{536-538}$ which should be considered a manifestation of hypertensive heart disease. $^{539}$ Even high-normal BP is associated with incident AF, $^{540,541}$ and hypertension is the most prevalent concomitant condition in AF patients.
 AF adds to the risk of stroke and heart failure.
-AF necessitates stroke prevention with oral anticoagulation, with monitoring of the associated risks and prevention of bleeding.542
+AF necessitates stroke prevention with oral anticoagulation, with monitoring of the associated risks and prevention of bleeding. $^{542}$

-Most patients show a high ventricular rate with AF542 and, in such patients, beta-blockers or non-dihydropyridine calcium antagonists (e.g. diltiazem and verapamil) are recommended as antihypertensive agents.
+Most patients show a high ventricular rate with AF and, in such patients, beta-blockers or non-dihydropyridine calcium antagonists (e.g. diltiazem and verapamil) are recommended as antihypertensive agents.
 Non-dihydropyridine CCBs should be avoided in patients with reduced LV systolic function and may precipitate heart failure in some patients.
-Beta-blockers are often indicated in these patients, and may need to be combined with digoxin to gain rate control.542
+Beta-blockers are often indicated in these patients, and may need to be combined with digoxin to gain rate control.

-In RCTs of hypertensive patients with LVH and/or high CV risk, ^{543,544} RAS blockers have been shown to reduce first occurrence of AF, compared with beta-blockers or CCBs, consistent with similar effects of RAS blockers in patients with heart failure.^{545-547} RAS blockers do not prevent recurrence of paroxysmal or persistent AF.^{548-550} In patients with heart failure, beta-blockers551 and MRAs552 may also prevent AF.
+In RCTs of hypertensive patients with LVH and/or high CV risk, RAS blockers have been shown to reduce first occurrence of AF, compared with beta-blockers or CCBs, consistent with similar effects of RAS blockers in patients with heart failure.
+545-547 RAS blockers do not prevent recurrence of paroxysmal or persistent AF.
+548-550 In patients with heart failure, beta-blockers and MRAs may also prevent AF.
 The preventive effect of RAS blockers against the development of AF is indirectly supported by a general practice database in the UK, with approximately 5 million patient